Specification Driven Testing

 The current limitations/known issues are as follows.
 We will fix them up in our subsequent releases soon.

-2. Extra query/form parameters if found, are not raising any issues during request validation.
+flag is currently not working during request validation.- Extra query/form parameters if found, are not raising any issues during request validation.